szweibel/javascripting-graduate-student-old/workshop/Javascript.md

     }
 ```

-Try writing a short story of your own in the code editor below.
-(You can also copy/paste the code from mine if you want to see it in action.) __Note:__ If you are particularly fond of your story, feel free to copy and paste it in a document for use later!
-We'll learn how to work with local JavaScript files in a later lesson.
+Copy/paste my code into the code editor below if you'd like to see it in action.

 <CodeEditor language='JavaScript' height = '450px'>
 </CodeEditor>

 While this approach to creating a Choose Your Own Adventure program works, it is very clunky and quite hard to read.
-As we said before, simply using a bunch of nested `if/else` statements makes a program incredibly difficult to build and maintain.
+As we said before, simply using a bunch of nested `if/else if` statements makes a program incredibly difficult to build and maintain.
+You probably noticed this yourself when trying to add more choices to the program.
 Also, if the player incorrectly inputs a number, this program simply exits rather than prompting them to try again.
 Thankfully, JavaScript has many tools to help us address these issues.
 As we continue to learn more about the language, we will learn to use more control flow structures and data types to make our programs more readable and maintainable.
 Specifically, in the next lesson we will begin learning about loops and how to use them to repeat blocks of code, iterate over a series of values, and make our programs more efficient overall.

 ## Review Questions